naveenkulkarni029/solid-priniciples/README.md

 # solid-principles

+This Project is an example for how SOLID Principle is applied in Java.

 S-> Single Responsibility Principle (SRP)
 O -> Open and Close Principle (OCP)
 L -> Liskov's Substitution Principle (LSP)